AngelicArtemis/GoldenAge/README.md

-A vertical slice of a exploration game, where the player travel back in time to take pictures to complete the task list.
+An exploration game, where the player travel back in time to Kyoto to take pictures completing the task list.

 Control:
 - WASD movement keys